 Loretta Ross is an expert on women’s issues, racism, and human rights.
 Her work emphasizes the intersectionality of social justice issues and how this transforms social change.

-Loretta J. Ross is a nationally-recognized women's rights and human rights leader.
-She was a co-founder and the National Coordinator of the SisterSong Women of Color Reproductive Health Collective, composed of 70 women of color and allied organizations that organize women of color in the reproductive justice movement.
+Ross is a nationally-recognized women's rights and human rights leader.
+She was a co-founder and the National Coordinator, from 2005 to 2012, of the SisterSong Women of Color Reproductive Justice Collective, a network of women of color and allied organizations that organize women of color in the reproductive justice movement.

-She was the Co-Director of the April 25, 2004 National March for Women’s Lives in Washington D.C., the largest protest in U.S. history.
-She is also the co-author of Undivided Right: Women of Color Organizing for Reproductive Justice
+- National Co-Director of the April 25, 2004 March for Women’s Lives in Washington D.C., the largest protest march in U.S. history with more than one million participants.